 Cloth has historical roots and ethnic flavors that excite me.
 My lifelong appreciation and love of handmade textiles motivated me to explore historical and contemporary methods for embellishing cloth.
-For as long as humans have worn cloth, we have looked for ways to make them aesthetically beautiful.
+I primarily use two dying methods in my work today: Shibori and Contact Botanical Printing, sometimes called Eco-Printing.

-Eco-Printing is a direct contact printing technique.
+When I learned you could dye cloth with leaves and plants, I became very excited to join my two loves: textiles and plants.
 After collecting many of the leaves in my own garden, the pigments in the plants are transferred to fabric with direct contact and heat.
-Colors and effects vary based on many variables including the stage of the leaf growth and how the fabric is prepared.
 The unpredictable nature of eco-printing ensures each piece is truly an original.